 2. The dog has albinism

 Albinism is quite rare; dogs generally do not typically have complete albinism.
 However, partial canine albinism can produce red, pink, or blue eyes.

 3. The dog has the merle gene

 The merle gene is very controversial because it is linked with certain heritable (genetic) health issues as well as with blue eyes.

 Merle genes can also produce heterochromia or two different color eyes, such as brown and blue.
 And merle genes can produce split or bi-color eyes where each eye has two or even three colors.

 While it is not well documented, Rottweiler purebred dogs can carry the recessive merle gene, which can lead to a Rottweiler having blue eyes in adulthood.

 As the International Federation for Rottweiler friends explains, it takes some complicated genetics for a Rottweiler to express the merle gene.

 When a Rottweiler inherits the merle gene from only one dog parent, the concern over associated health issues is relatively mild.

 However, if a Rottweiler puppy inherits the merle gene from both dog parents, leading to what is called a “double merle” puppy, very serious and even fatal health issues can result.

 This is why it is vital to visit the Rottweiler breeder in person, meet both dog parents, view the breed lineage records, and verify that you are purchasing a healthy Rottweiler puppy.

-You should also get an initial guarantee of puppy good health from the breeder along with purebred puppy papers and verification that all required health immunizations and pest treatments have been completed.
+It would be best to get an initial guarantee of the puppy’s good health from the breeder, along with purebred puppy papers and verification that all required health immunizations and pest treatments have been completed.

-Any reputable Rottweiler breeder that values its reputation in the dog breeding community will happily provide all of these things to each puppy owner without even being asked.
+Any reputable Rottweiler breeder that values its reputation in the dog breeding community will happily provide all these things to each puppy owner without even being asked.

 4. The dog has a wide ring of white around the eyes